- 1 hr ago 60% Covid Deaths In 'third Wave' Among Partially Or Completely Unvaccinated: Max Study

 Vegetables like leafy greens are mainly avoided during the season as most of the microbes breed on these vegetables.
 They easily contaminate the leaves and cause food poisoning or other gastrointestinal problems.

-There are varieties of other vegetables to eat during monsoon.
+There are varieties of other vegetables to eat during the monsoon.
 They are considered healthy and keep all seasonal infections at bay.
 Take a look at these vegetables and include them in your diet to get their benefits.

 1. Bitter Gourd (Karela)